TIPS FOR YOU

 - Well fuel your body and brain

 Nutritious foods have been proven to help improving concentration and memory.
-Choose milk, yogurt, fresh fruits juice in the breakfast on the day of your Prime Quiz.
+Choose milk, yoghurt, fresh fruits juice in the breakfast on the day of your Prime Quiz.
 Certain nuts & fish contain a brain-boosting ingredient, omega-3 fatty acids.
 Olives and blueberries are a good antioxidant.
 Nutrients will provide you with a slow release of energy throughout the time and may help you reduce anxiety at the time of Prime Quiz.
 Avoid sugary and fatty snack because your energy level may crash an hour later.

 - Well hydrate yourself